-- 1. Number and extent of rills: Rare to nonexistent.
-Where present, short and widely spaced. - 2.
+- 1. Number and extent of rills: Some rills to be expected on this site.
+Depending on slope, rills range from .5-2 inches (1-5 cm) wide and are found every 3-6 feet (1-2 m). - 2.
 Presence of water flow patterns: Barely observable. - 3.
-Number and height of erosional pedestals or terracettes: Rare to nonexistent. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 0-25%.
+Number and height of erosional pedestals or terracettes: Slight pedestalling evident.

+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 20-50%.

-- 5. Number of gullies and erosion associated with gullies: Active gullies should not be present. - 6.
+- 5. Number of gullies and erosion associated with gullies: Active gullies, where present, should be rare. - 6.
 Extent of wind scoured, blowouts and/or depositional areas: Rare to nonexistent. - 7.
-Amount of litter movement (describe size and distance expected to travel): Herbaceous and large woody litter not expected to move. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil Stability Index ratings range from 2 (interspaces) to 6 (under plant canopy), but average values should be 3.5 or greater. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil data is limited for this site.
-Soil Organic Matter of less than 4-16% is expected. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 50-75% grasses, 10% forbs, and 15-40% shrubs.
-Evenly distributed plant canopy (50-75%) and litter plus moderate infiltration rates result in minimal runoff.
-Basal cover is typically greater than 10% and affects runoff on this site.
-Surface rock fragments of 5-30% provide stability to the site, but reduce infiltration. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):
+Amount of litter movement (describe size and distance expected to travel): Herbaceous litter expected to move in moderate amounts.
+Large woody debris will show only slight movement down slope. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil Stability Index ratings range from 1 (interspaces) to 6 (under plant canopy), but average values should be 3.0 or greater. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Currently no soil series are correlated to this ecological site.
+Soil Organic Matter of less than 3% is expected. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 65-85% grasses, 15% forbs, and 0-20% shrubs/trees.
+Sparse plant canopy (40-60%) and litter plus slow to moderate infiltration rates result in slight to moderate runoff.
+Basal cover is typically less than 10% and marginally affects runoff on this site.
+Surface rock outcrop of 10-30% provide stability to the site, but reduce infiltration.
+Runoff can be rapid on this site with a moderate to high erosion hazard associated with steep slopes. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.

+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):